 Snowflakes allows your clinic to focus on what is does best – practice medicine!
 Let Snowflakes take care of the social and emotional elements that are an important part of your adoption.
 We have the experience and expertise.
 Our program is simple and successful.

 This comprehensive FAQ resource addresses everything from:

 Snowflakes Embryo Adoption is uniquely child-centered.
 The program was established in 1997 to address the problem created by medical science of remaining frozen embryos in storage.
+Snowflakes is the only licensed and accredited embryo adoption agency in the world.
 There are now over 1,000,000 embryos in frozen storage in the U.S. Of course, some of those embryos remain frozen to help the families who created them have more children in their own family.
 Some will be donated to science and some will simply be thawed and discarded.
 But as more couples with remaining embryos are made aware of their ability to choose a family for their remaining embryos, through an adoption model, they are excited for the opportunity to give their embryos a chance to live in an adoptive family.

 Donated Embryos are not Disbursed Among Multiple Families

 We are child-centered and we do our best to keep siblings together.
 Adoption professionals agree that keeping siblings together is a paramount value.
 Whether children are adopted from another country, through foster care, or domestic placement, we always work diligently to place all siblings into one adopting family.
 Nightlight extends this family value to embryo child adoption.
 Our Snowflakes team provides matching services that take into consideration the preferences of both the donor and the adopting families and then places all of the donor’s embryos into that adoptive family’s care.